railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 * A form completed on your website directly integrated into OpenERP.
 Before converting the form into a sales proposition or opportunity, you should read and handle the person's request.

-     .. note:: Separation of sales services
+     .. note:: Separation of Sales Services

-        Some companies will have a presales and a sales department.
+        Some companies will have a pre-sales and a sales department.
-        The role of the presales department is to acquire and qualify new leads, and the role of the sales department is to crystallize the sales opportunities or work with existing customers.
+        The role of the pre-sales department is to acquire and qualify new leads, and the role of the sales department is to crystallize the sales opportunities or work with existing customers.

-Employees in the presales department will usually work on leads.
-Once these leads are converted into customers or sales opportunities the sales department pays individual attention to each opportunity.
+Employees in the pre-sales department will usually work on leads.
+Once these leads are converted into customers or sales opportunities, the sales department pays individual attention to each opportunity.

-Storing your Business Cards effectively
+Storing your Business Cards Effectively
 =======================================

 New prospects are usually entered as a lead in the system.
 This means that you do not create a partner form or sales opportunity until you have qualified whether the lead is interesting or not.
-If the new contact is indeed interesting you then enter the data on into a partner form and, eventually, a sales opportunity.
+If the new contact is indeed interesting, you then enter the data into a partner form and, eventually, a sales opportunity.

-To enter a lead manually use the menu :menuselection:`Sales --> Sales --> Leads` and click the `New` button.
+To enter a lead manually, use the menu :menuselection:`Sales --> Sales --> Leads` and click the `New` button.
 A form opens to let you enter data about this new contact.

 .. figure:: images/crm_lead_new.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Creating a new lead*